 For this aim, we will use the cohort data collected by Ted Ross.

-3.2.1 Preliminary methods and results
+3.2.1 Preliminary results

 We have calculated several metrics of antigenic distance, and will compare the year-based method (15), the dominant p-epitope sequence based method (17), and a distance based on antigenic cartography (21,75).
 To compute the dominane p-epitope distance, the pairwise Hamming distances are computed between the amino acid sequences of each of the five hemagglutinin head epitopes, and these are divided by the length of their respective sequences.
 The dominant p-epitope measurement is the maximum of each of these probabilities, representing the different between the two strains at their most different epitope.